 All advanced refundings completed subsequent to July 1, 1993 within the Bond Bank's municipal division are accounted for in accordance with the provisions of GASB Statement No. 23, Accounting and Financial Reporting for Refundings of Debt Reported by Proprietary Activities.
 Under GASB Statement No. 23, the difference between the reacquisition price and the net carrying amount of the old debt is deferred and amortized as a component of interest expense over the remaining life of the old debt, or the life of the new debt, whichever is shorter, using the straight-line method.
-The unamortized portion of the deferred amount is reported as a reduction of the face amount of the bonds payable (note 4).
-Amortization for the year ended June 30, 2013 was approximately \$60,000 and \$2,287,000 for the State Guaranteed and Non-State Guaranteed Fund Groups, respectively.
+The unamortized portion of the deferred amount is reported as a deferred outflow of resources.
+Amortization for the year ended June 30, 2014 was approximately \$58,000 and \$2,168,000 for the State Guaranteed and Non-State Guaranteed Fund Groups, respectively.